 Father seeks an epilogue to make their meandering epic.

-For now, auf Wiedersehen
+For now, auf Wiedersehen!

 That is, until they meet again,